Homily (Reflection) for the Fifth Sunday of Lent (A) (29th March, 2020) on the GospelEzek 37:12-14;

 Do you know that God loves you?
 Certainly, some may find it difficult saying yes to this because of the situation in life.
 However, the truth is that God loves each and every one of us no matter the condition one is in, cf. Jn 16:27.
 The problem may be one expecting God to do what he/she wants, when he/she wants them, where he/she wants, and as he/she wants them.
 Every condition may be a trial but we ought to stand firm just like the Galatians did in the face of Paul’s condition, cf. Gal 4:14.

 Just like Lazarus’ illness was for the manifestation of the glory of God, there is no condition one is in this life that will be for the contrary.
-If there is any exception to this it must be those ones we put themselves in.
-However, Paul in his letter to the Romans wrote: “and if children, then heirs, heirs of God and fellow heirs with Christ, provided we suffer with him in order that we may also be glorified with him” (Rom 8:17).
+Paul in his letter to the Romans wrote: “and if children, then heirs, heirs of God and fellow heirs with Christ, provided we suffer with him in order that we may also be glorified with him” (Rom 8:17).
 Some of the questions that came to me while reflecting on this gospel include: What would have happened if Mary and Martha had no faith and sought for the cure of their brother’s illness somewhere else that showed their lack of faith in their friend, Jesus?
 Or if they had put something for him in the casket or grave so that he would avenge his death?
 Again, what would have happened if Jesus met a native doctor or more doing incantations and other things that go with it at his grave?

 There are some important questions for us because at the face of difficulties we do think that God would not be able to deliver us.
 Sometimes it does seem that we want to deliver ourselves first and then later come back to God.
 When the people of Israel complained for lack of meat and God said that he would give them meat Moses thought like some of us.
 He was like reminding God how many they were and God asked him a question that is still relevant today: “… Is the LORD’s power limited? ….
 (Num 11:23).
 Again, in the prophet Isaiah God asked again: